rustshop/npcnix/README.md

 It shouldn't be difficult with a bit of cloud/system administraction skills to implement `npcnix` in any other environment.

+All the terraform modules used here are in the `./terraform` directory.
+You should probably pin them, or even just use as a reference.

 So first, we need a bucket to store the config:

 ```terraform